T. J. Oshie

 Timothy Leif "T. J." Oshie (Note: Oshie has given differing explanations for his nickname.
-In an 2009 interview, Oshie claims that his mother nicknamed him "T. J.", after she saw the film The Champ, because Oshie reminded her of the main character's son, who is named T. J. Flynn.
-In an 2011 interview, he stated that T. J. is an abbreviation for Timothy Junior, as Oshie's father was also named Timothy.) (born December 23, 1986) is an American former professional ice hockey right winger.
+In a 2009 interview, Oshie claims that his mother nicknamed him "T. J.", after she saw the film The Champ, because Oshie reminded her of the main character's son, who is named T. J. Flynn.
+In a 2011 interview, he stated that T. J. is an abbreviation for Timothy Junior, as Oshie's father was also named Timothy.) (born December 23, 1986) is an American former professional ice hockey right winger.
 He was selected by the St. Louis Blues in the first round of the 2005 NHL entry draft, as the 24th overall pick.
 He then spent the first seven years of his NHL career with the Blues before being traded to the Washington Capitals in 2015.
 Oshie won the Stanley Cup as a member of the Capitals in 2018.

 Oshie was widely considered a shootout specialist in the NHL and is one of the top career leaders in goals scored and scoring percentage since the league adopted shootouts in overtime for the 2005–06 season.